henichole/eCommerce-Project/cleaning_data.md

 		WHERE
   			sr.productSKU IS NULL;

---After I have retrieved these values, I used INSERT to put these 8 values into the sales_report table: I put 0s in so that I don't change the other column values, after this, I pulled the full sales_report again, it seems to work, but I don't have time to check.
-If I made a mistake, I might want to change the zeroes to NULL.
-Help me to pick the correct answer (or else) if I'm wrong, I'm really curious!
+--After retrieving these values, I used the INSERT statement to add these 8 values to the sales_report table.
+I inserted 0s to avoid altering the values in the other columns.
+Following this, I pulled the full sales_report dataset again.
+If there was an error or mistake, and you are unsure, you might consider changing the zeroes back to NULL.
+Reviewing the data and ensuring its accuracy is a good practice.
+If you suspect any issues or discrepancies, it's a good idea to verify the data to maintain data integrity.

             INSERT INTO
 	    	sales_report (productSKU, total_ordered, stockLevel, restockingLeadTime, sentimentScore,                 	sentimentMagnitude, ratio)